-Step 1: Create an enrolment application in Studielink
+Step 1: Submit an enrolment application in Studielink

-To apply for a Numerus Fixus Bachelor’s programme, you have to create an account and an enrolment application in Studielink (the national online registration system for Dutch universities) between 1 October and 15 January.
+To apply for a numerus fixus Bachelor’s programme, you have to create an account and submit an enrolment application in Studielink (the national online registration system for Dutch universities) by the application deadline of 15 January at the latest.
+You can apply for a numerus fixus programme for the following academic year from 1 October onwards.
 First you will be asked to fill in your previous education, then select the programme you wish to apply for in the list that appears.

-In the Netherlands, prospective students may register for no more than two Numerus Fixus (selective) programmes per year.
-When you apply for a Numerus Fixus programme at Radboud University, it is advisable to apply for a non-selective programme as well, in order to maximise your chances.
+In the Netherlands, prospective students may apply for a maximum of two numerus fixus programmes per year.
+When you apply for a numerus fixus programme at Radboud University, it is advisable to apply for a non-selective programme as well, to maximise your chances.

 Step 2: Upload documents in OSIRIS Application

-After you have created an enrolment application in Studielink, you will receive an email with personal login details for OSIRIS Application.
+After you have submitted an enrolment application in Studielink, you will receive an email with personal login details for OSIRIS Application.
 You have 56 days to upload your documents and submit a complete application.
-After this period, if you have not submitted your application, it will be automatically cancelled.
+If you have not submitted your application after this period, it will be automatically cancelled.

 You will be asked to upload the following documents: